Police release images of suspect in Loop stabbing

 CHICAGO (WLS) --Police are searching for a man who allegedly stabbed another man in the Loop Friday evening.

-Police said the victim was stabbed in the neck and stomach after he declined to give the alleged attacker a cigarette in the 100-block of West Jackson Boulevard around 8:40 p.m.
+Police said the victim was stabbed in the neck and stomach after he declined to give the alleged attacker a cigarette near the Metropolitan Correctional Center at the intersection of West Van Buren Street and Clark Street around 8:40 p.m.

 The suspect fled in an unknown direction, police said.
 Officials said the victim walked a short distance before others found and helped him.